serkonda7/termtable/README.md

 Some of the main features are:
 - Allow choosing from a total of six predefined [styles](#style)
+- Basic support for Unicode symbols _(Unicode number won't be converted to the emoji)_
 - Tab support _(each tab will be expanded to four spaces)_

 ## Installation